oscgonfer/AudioI2S/OCTAVE/README.md

 ```

 2. Save it in this same directory
-3. Execute EQUALISATION.m in order to generate corresponding .h file for the analyser
+3. Execute EQUALISATION.m in order to generate corresponding .h file for the analyser.

 ## FIR Filter Coefficients Generation